bodies is seen as a cash cow, that is only second to the oil sector judging by

 Onne, Warri and Calabar ports which is not accorded to others.

-NPA and the Attorney-General of the Federation an
+NPA and the Attorney-General of the Federation and also obtained

 2015 restraining the defendants from diverting a vessel or any other vessel